qendil/qendil/CONTRIBUTING.md

 - Run `pnpm preview:<platform> -- --serve=<url>` to preview the given URL
   on the given platform.
-  - This is useful to develop the app on a remote device, as you will have access to hot module reloading when using `pnpm dev`.
+  - This is useful to develop the app on a remote device, as you will have access to hot module reloading when using `pnpm dev:web`.

 > **Warning**<br>
 > Cordova and its targets are marked as optional dependencies to avoid